Dr-Sirius/Can-I-Go-Yet/README.md

 ## Can I Go Yet
-Can I Go Yet is an app designed to act as a display kiosk for displaying the staus and hours of a tech office
+Can I Go Yet is an app designed to act as a display kiosk for displaying the staus and hours of the EAHS/EAMS Tech Help Desk

 ## Getting Started
 To run it you may require specific packages if your running linux.
 The packages can be found at https://docs.fyne.io/started/